Editor's Note (Dec. 25, 2019, 1:20 p.m. ET): Looking for something to do on Christmas Day 2019? Here are some ideas.

-A lot of major titles are out in time for the Christmas holiday, including "Aquaman," the latest Marvel movie, "Bumblebee," a female-led film in the Transformers franchise, and "Mary Poppins Returns."
+A lot of major titles are out in time for the Christmas holiday, including "Aquaman," the latest superhero movie, "Bumblebee," a female-led film in the Transformers franchise, and "Mary Poppins Returns."
 Theater chains that will be open include Landmark, AMC and Regal Cinemas.

 Take a Hike

 Rock Creek Park trails are mostly open despite the government shutdown, an opportunity to bundle up and get a little active after that third (or fourth, or ninth) Christmas cookie.

 In Northern Virginia, the W&OD is a 45-mile route from Shirlington to Purcellville and includes a 32-mile horse trail for equestrians.
 Other popular trails include the Mount Vernon Trail, the Martha Custis Trail, and the Four Mile Run trail, with some of them meeting up at different points so you can plot your own route.

 Maryland has many scenic trails to bike and walk through, including the Billy Goat Trail, which stretches along the Potomac River and is divided into three sections.
 You can choose from a challenging rock scramble or a more even path, or try all three.
 Check out trail hours and safety warnings before going.
 The Maryland Department of Natural Resources has an interactive map so you can find a trail near you.